-- Verbal Reminder: Member of staff reminds the child of the given instruction quietly and calmly and, if necessary, talks to the child about why they are not following it and to ascertain any difficulties or misunderstanding. - Moved to another area in the class: The child is moved away from distractions and given the opportunity to follow instructions and complete their work. - Loss of play time: The member of staff speaks to the child to explain why the behaviour does not meet the academy expectations.
-The child remains in class during the next period of play completing or continuing the learning which was disrupted.
-It is important that the same adult supports during this 'time in'. - Removed to another room: Children will have work to complete for a short amount of time communicated to the receiving member of staff.
-Before returning to class, it is important that the child is given clarity as to the reason for this sanction and how to prevent its repetition.
+- Verbal Reminder: Member of staff reminds the child of the given instruction quietly and calmly and, if necessary, talks to the child about why they are not following it and to ascertain any difficulties or misunderstanding. - Moved to another area in the pod: The child is moved away from distractions and given the opportunity to follow instructions and complete their work. - Loss of play time: The member of staff speaks to the child to explain why the behaviour does not meet the academy expectations.
+The child remains in their learning space during the next period of play completing or continuing the learning which was disrupted.
+It is important that the same adult supports during this 'time in'.